 Should any office, or part of any office at an industrial subject, fall to be entered separately in the Valuation Roll consideration should be given to applying the appropriate office level of value.
+(See section 1.4)

 All offices will be initially compared with a building matching the following specification.